xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/nodes/potentiometer/page.md

 The OG slider.

-A potentiometer can be used to control the brightness of an LED, the speed of a motor, or even the pitch of a piezo.
+A potentiometer can, for example, be used to control the brightness of an LED, the speed of a motor, or even the pitch of a piezo.

 ## Resources